 Mistake 2: Relying on vendor attestations

 “Our vendor said their AI is compliant” is not a compliance position.
-Under TRAIGA and similar regulations, the deploying organization — not the AI vendor — bears the governance obligations.
-Third-party AI systems must be inventoried, assessed, and controlled by the organization using them.
+Under many AI laws, the organization deploying a system shares responsibility for how it is used — TRAIGA, for example, reaches both developers and deployers.
+Third-party AI systems should be inventoried, assessed, and controlled by the organization using them.

 Mistake 3: Building governance in spreadsheets

-Spreadsheets can't provide an immutable audit trail, can't auto-generate disclosure statements that stay current as systems change, can't enforce review schedules, and can't produce audit-ready documentation packages on demand.
-At the scale required by TRAIGA, manual processes fail.
+Spreadsheets can't provide a tamper-evident, append-only audit trail, can't auto-generate disclosure statements that stay current as systems change, can't enforce review schedules, and can't produce defensible documentation packages on demand.
+At the scale modern AI portfolios reach, manual processes fail.

 Mistake 4: Starting too late

-A complete AI governance program takes 4–6 months to build from scratch.
-Organizations that wait until enforcement begins — or until a regulator asks for documentation — do not have 4–6 months to comply.
+A solid AI governance program takes 4–6 months to build from scratch.
+Organizations that wait until they face an inquiry — or until a regulator or customer asks for documentation — do not have 4–6 months to get organized.
 Purpose-built software compresses the timeline but does not eliminate it.

 How to get started with AI governance